Background: Kidney calculi are the most common cause of kidney failure.

-Methods: This was a descriptive cross-sectional study conducted in two hospitals in Kerman city, south-east of Iran, during one-year from March 2019 to March 2020.
+Methods: This was a descriptive cross-sectional study conducted in two hospitals in Kerman city, south-east of Iran, for one year from March 2019 to March 2020.
 All the archives of the two emergency departments were reviewed, and the required information was recorded in a checklist.
 The data was analyzed in SPSS 20 software.

 Results: A total of 504 patients were included in the study.
 The prevalence of renal colic was 0.5%.
-Most of the patients (58.5%) had an age between 19 and 39 years, and the majority of them (60.1%) were males and had a BMI above 25.
+Most of the patients (58.5%) had an age between 19 and 39 years, and the majority (60.1%) were males and had a body mass index (BMI) above 25.
 A family history of renal colic was reported in 68.7% of the patients, and 63.9% had either hypertension or diabetes.
 Most of the patients consumed less than 3 liters of water per day.
 The highest referrals were seen in autumn (31.5%) and summer (27.4%).